kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

     CASE
         WHEN deleted.IsActive = 1 AND inserted.IsActive = 0 AND DATEDIFF(YEAR, inserted.HireDate, GETDATE()) >= 30
             THEN 'Retirement Eligibility'
-        WHEN deleted.IsActive = 1 AND inserted.IsActive = 0 AND inserted.Salary IS NULL
+        WHEN deleted.IsActive = 1 AND inserted.IsActive = 0 AND inserted.BaseSalary IS NULL
-            THEN 'Invalid Salary Data'
+            THEN 'Invalid BaseSalary Data'
         ELSE 'No Change'
     END
 INTO @StatusChanges